Mac (computer): Post-Apple silicon transition

+Current Mac models

 Marketing

-The original Macintosh was marketed at Super Bowl XVIII with the highly-acclaimed "1984" ad, directed by Ridley Scott.
+The original Macintosh was marketed at Super Bowl XVIII with the highly acclaimed "1984" ad, directed by Ridley Scott.
 The ad alluded to George Orwell's novel Nineteen Eighty-Four, and symbolized Apple's desire to "rescue" humanity from the conformity of computer industry giant IBM.
 The ad is now considered a "watershed event" and a "masterpiece."
-Before the Macintosh, high-tech marketing catered to industry insiders rather than consumers, and as a result, journalists covered technology like the "steel or automobiles" industries, with articles written for a highly technical audience.
+Before the Macintosh, high-tech marketing catered to industry insiders rather than consumers, so journalists covered technology like the "steel or automobiles" industries, with articles written for a highly technical audience.
 The Macintosh launch event pioneered event marketing techniques that have since become "widely emulated" in Silicon Valley, by creating a mystique about the product and giving an inside look into its creation.
-Apple also took a new "multiple exclusives" approach regarding the press, giving "over one hundred interviews to journalists that lasted over six hours apiece", and introduced a new "Test Drive a Macintosh" campaign.
+Apple took a new "multiple exclusives" approach regarding the press, giving "over one hundred interviews to journalists that lasted over six hours apiece", and introduced a new "Test Drive a Macintosh" campaign.

 Apple's brand, which established a "heartfelt connection with consumers", is cited as one of the keys to the Mac's success.
-After Steve Jobs's return to the company, he unveiled the Think different ad campaign, positioning the Mac as the best computer for "creative people who believe that one person can change the world".
-The campaign featured black-and-white photographs of luminaries like Albert Einstein, Gandhi, and Martin Luther King Jr., with Jobs saying: "if they ever used a computer, it would have been a Mac."
+After Steve Jobs's return to the company, he launched the Think different ad campaign, positioning the Mac as the best computer for "creative people who believe that one person can change the world".
+The campaign featured black-and-white photographs of luminaries like Albert Einstein, Gandhi, and Martin Luther King Jr., with Jobs saying: "if they ever used a computer, it would have been a Mac".
 The ad campaign was critically acclaimed and won several awards, including a Primetime Emmy.
 In the 2000s, Apple continued to use successful marketing campaigns to promote the Mac line, including the Switch and Get a Mac campaigns.

 Apple's focus on design and build quality has helped establish the Mac as a high-end, premium brand.
 The company's emphasis on creating iconic and visually appealing designs for its computers has given them a "human face" and made them stand out in a crowded market.
-Apple has long made use of product placements in high-profile movies and television shows to showcase Mac computers, like Mission: Impossible, Legally Blonde, and Sex and the City.
+Apple has long made product placements in high-profile movies and television shows to showcase Mac computers, like Mission: Impossible, Legally Blonde, and Sex and the City.
 Apple is known for not allowing producers to show villains using Apple products.
-Its own shows produced for the Apple TV+ streaming service also feature prominent use of MacBooks.
+Its own shows produced for the Apple TV+ streaming service feature prominent use of MacBooks.

-The Mac is known for having a highly loyal customer base.
+The Mac is known for its highly loyal customer base.
 In 2022, the American Customer Satisfaction Index gave the Mac the highest customer satisfaction score of any personal computer, at 82 out of 100.
-At of that same year, Apple is the fourth largest vendor of personal computers, with a market share of 8.9%.
+In that year, Apple was the fourth largest vendor of personal computers, with a market share of 8.9%.